The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_trendline.md

+#### Purpose

+Use this section to ask:

+> "How do our ambitions relative to our historic activity compare with other schemes?".

-These visualisations provide a time line of the focal scheme's historic activity rates with the ability to compare against other schemes' historical activity and / or the focal scheme's predicted activity at the horizon year.
+These visualisations provide a time line of the focal scheme's historic activity rates with the ability to compare against other schemes' historical activity and/or the focal scheme's predicted activity at the horizon year.

-Please note, types of potentially mitigable activity (TPMAs) are limited to those where there is historical data for the focal scheme.
+Please note: Types of Potentially-Mitigatable Activity (TPMAs) are limited to those where there is historical data for the focal scheme.

-Use these to compare each scheme's ambitions relative to their historic performance.

 #### Structure